K-26

 South Endpoint: US 166/400 south of Galena

-In 1941, Missouri re-designated their highway 16 as highway 96 in order to provide east-west continuity with the Kansas/Colorado highway.
-To provide the tri-state route continuity, Kansas re-designated K-26 as K-96 and re-designated K-96 from US 66 west of Galena to the US 69/K-96/K-26 junction as the new K-26.
+In 1941, Missouri re-designated Highway 16 to Highway 96 for east-west continuity with the Kansas/Colorado route.
+Kansas responded by changing K-26 to K-96 for tri-state route consistency and rebranded the stretch of K-96 from US 66 west of Galena to the US 69/K-96/K-26 junction as the new K-26.

 In 1945, the state highway commission designated a new highway connecting US 166 south of Galena to US 66 in Galena as an extension of K-26.

-In 1985, as part of the removal of the US 66 designation, the segment of K-26 from US 66 north to US 69 was made part of the newly-designated US 69A, and K-26 was truncated south to Galena and the re-designated K-66.
+In 1985, as part of removing the US 66 designation, the segment of K-26 from US 66 north to US 69 was made part of the newly designated US 69A, and K-26 was truncated south to Galena and the re-designated K-66.

 Junction Guide